mozilla/www.ccadb.org/policy.md

 CAs must provide English versions of any CP, CPS and Audit documents which are not originally in English, with version numbers matching the document they are a translation of.
 The English version is not required to be authoritative in all cases of dispute, but the CA must attest that the translation is not materially different to the original.

-CAs must submit an [Add/Update Root Request Case](https://docs.google.com/document/d/1ttmeeqO6WxDWe_deDNsGUgDO_LpsvoduFNZeHHMw_f8/edit) to add or update audit information stored in the CCADB.
+CAs must submit an [Add/Update Root Request Case](https://docs.google.com/document/d/1ttmeeqO6WxDWe_deDNsGUgDO_LpsvoduFNZeHHMw_f8/edit) to add or update audit information for root CA certificates stored in the CCADB.

+CAs must add or update audit information for subordinate CA certificates directly on the record in CCADB.

 ### 5.1 Audit Statement Content ###

 CCADB uses an Audit Letter Validation (ALV) tool to automatically parse and validate audit statements.
-This system eliminates manual processing, but it requires audit statements to follow some basic rules in order to function properly.
 If the audit statement fails to meet any of the following requirements, the CA must work with their auditor to provide an audit statement that passes ALV.

 Audit statements listed in the CCADB must contain at least the following clearly-labeled information in English: